At COSAC we are proud for our 25th annual event to put together a panel of international, experienced security speakers.

 Duncan has 25 years experience in software development and information architecture in the UK and Australia.
 He is currently transforming the practice of Cybersecurity Management and Trust into theory by studying for a PhD at Coventry University.

 Rob is a Lockheed Martin Fellow with over 25 years of experience in information systems and security.
 During his career he has been responsible for conducting and supporting information assurance and cyber security activities for federal, state and commercial organisations in the defense, law enforcement, financial services, utility and healthcare industries.
 Additionally, he has designed and implemented secure networks to support nuclear emergency response teams and top US banks.

-Lynette Hornung is a Senior Enterprise Security Architecture and Privacy Manager with TCG, Inc. She has her SABSA Foundation and SCPR and SCPA and her CIPP-US.
+Lynette Hornung is a Senior Enterprise Security Architecture and Privacy Manager with TCG, Inc. She has her SABSA Foundation and SCPR in Risk Assurance and Governance and SCPA in Architectural Design and her CIPP-US.
 She has over 20 years of experience in information security and privacy.
 She has worked with a variety of federal agencies providing various enterprise security architecture, computer security and privacy solutions and services working with a variety of stakeholders.